Landsberg am Lech: Landsberg Concentration Camp and displaced person camp

-The Landsberg camp began as a Nazi concentration camp.
-By October 1944, there were more than 5,000 prisoners in the camp.
+The Landsberg camp began in June 1944 as a Nazi concentration camp.
+By October 1944, there were more than 5,000 prisoners alive in the camp.
+Most of the remaining inmates who were able to walk were "evacuated" by the Germans in death marches in April 1945.

 The camp was liberated on 27 April 1945 by the 12th Armored Division of the United States Army.
 Upon orders from General Taylor, the American forces allowed news media to record the atrocities, and ordered local German civilians and guards to reflect upon the dead and bury them bare-handed.
 A dramatization of the discovery and liberation of the camp was presented in Episode 9: Why We Fight of the Band of Brothers mini-series.

 After the liberation, it became a displaced person (DP) camp, primarily for Jewish refugees from the Soviet Union and the Baltic states.
 The DP camp closed on 15 October 1950.

 In December 2019, Israeli academic and translator Ilana Hammerman wrote of the difficulties she encountered in trying to visit the site of the concentration camp and to find the memorial to the victims.
 She noted that "[f]or decades after the war, local residents and the authorities endeavored to ignore its existence and consign it to oblivion".
 Since 1983 Anton Posset and the association called Landsberg im 20.
-Jahrhundert are working on the commemorating this part of history and established based on donations the European Holocaust Memorial on the former concentration camp Kaufering VII.
+Jahrhundert are working on commemorating this part of history and established based on donations the European Holocaust Memorial on the former concentration camp Kaufering VII.